-The WBAF Foundation Announces its 2021 Grant Awards Cycle
+The WBA Foundation Announces its 2021 Grant Awards Cycle

-The Women’s Bar Association Foundation (WBAF Foundation) is seeking interested grantees for its 2021 funding cycle.
-The WBAF Foundation is a grantmaking organization whose mission is to leverage the generosity of lawyers and friends to support nonprofits that serve the legal and related needs of women and girls in the DC Metropolitan community.
+The Women’s Bar Association Foundation (WBA Foundation) is seeking interested grantees for its 2021 funding cycle.
+The WBA Foundation is a grantmaking organization whose mission is to leverage the generosity of lawyers and friends to support nonprofits that serve the legal and related needs of women and girls in the DC Metropolitan community.

 Deadlines and key dates are as follows: